Jorden-V/Recipe_World_3rd_Project/README.md

 2. [Homepage - Mobile wireframe](https://ibb.co/v1BRWmC)

-- Again mobile view very similar to the initial design with the variance being the search bar is now nested in the banner.
-Also the category images are seated with better design.
+- Again the mobile view is very similar to the initial design with the variance being the search bar is now nested in the banner.
+Also the category images are seated with a better design.

 3. [Recipe page - Desktop wireframe](https://ibb.co/NYGNXKv)